dolthub/docs/content/introduction/what-is-dolt.md

 ## DoltLab

 Not ready to put your databases on the internet, no matter the permissions?
-We have a self-hosted version of DoltHub we call [DoltLab](https://www.doltlab.com).
+We have a self-hosted version of DoltHub we call [DoltLab](http://www.doltlab.com).
 DoltLab gives you all the features of DoltHub, wherever you want them, in your own network or on your development machine.
-Come chat with us on [Discord](https://discord.com/invite/RFwfYpu) about hosting your own DoltLab instance today!